ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 In particular, `ss3sim` provides a suite of functions for dynamically creating structural differences in both OMs and EMs.
-This expedites testing the properties of alternative stock-assessment model configurations, whether the differences are between OMs and EMs [@johnson2013], or between multiple versions of EMs [@ono2013].
+This expedites testing the properties of alternative stock assessment model configurations, whether the differences are between OMs and EMs [@johnson2013], or between multiple versions of EMs [@ono2013].
 However, `ss3sim` is less suited